Split Tickets

 • Sun protection: The sun in the Mediterranean can be pretty intense, so be sure to slap a generous amount of sunscreen, grab a hat, and bring along your favorite shades to shield yourself from the sun's rays.

-• Motion sick medicine: The journey from the mainland to the Blue Caves involves navigating through some of the choppiest waves in the Adriatic.
+• Motion sickness medicine: The journey from the mainland to the Blue Caves involves navigating through some of the choppiest waves in the Adriatic.
 If you tend to get sick on speedboats, please carry medicine for motion sickness.

-• Cash: You'll need it for entry to Blue Caves if you haben't opted.
+• Cash: You'll need it for entry to Blue Caves if you haven't opted.
 There are shops in and around Hvar Town and Palmizana beaches.
 If you want to shop for trinkets and souvenirs, please carry cash, as most of these vendors do not accept online payments.

 • Light jacket: The speedboat journey tends to get very windy, so we recommend bringing along a light jacket, or a scarf.

-• Go Pro or waterproof case: If you plan to go snorkeling in Blue Lagoon, bring a waterproof case for your mobile or camera to capture stunning underwater shots.
+• GoPro or waterproof case: If you plan to go snorkeling in Blue Lagoon, bring a waterproof case for your mobile or camera to capture stunning underwater shots.

 Facilities available on Blue Cave tours